YutaMoriJP/Next-Forum/docs.md

 - comment sorting option ✅
 - use localstorage to check if person visited app or not, if so then don't show modal to let them know about the state of the project ✅
 - edit option for logged in users ✅
-- delete optionf for logged in users ✅
+- delete option for logged in users ✅
+- animation between page transitions

 # Notes: